GoogleCloudPlatform/federated-learning/terraform/cross-device/README.md

 # Cross-device Federated Learning

 This module is an example of an end to end demo for cross-device Federated Learning.
 This example deploys 6 different workloads:
-- `aggregator`: this is an offline job that reads device gradients and calculates aggregated result with DP
+- `aggregator`: this is a job that reads device gradients and calculates aggregated result with Differential Privacy
-- `collector`: this is an offline job that runs periodically to query active task and encrypted gradients, resulting in deciding when to kick off aggregating
+- `collector`: this is a job that runs periodically to query active task and encrypted gradients, resulting in deciding when to kick off aggregating
-- `modelupdater`: this is an offline job that listens to events and publishes results so that device can download
+- `modelupdater`: this is a job that listens to events and publishes results so that device can download
 - `task-assignment`: this is a front end service that distributes training tasks to devices
-- `task-management`: this is an offline job that manages tasks
+- `task-management`: this is a job that manages tasks
-- `task-scheduler`: this is an offline job that either runs periodically or is triggered by some events
+- `task-scheduler`: this is a job that either runs periodically or is triggered by some events

 This example builds on top of the infrastructure that the [blueprint provides](../../../../README.md), and follows the best practices the